EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

-establish Colton did for the Matters), a good deal of information transmitted to an attorney by a client is not intended to be confidential, but rather is given for transmittal by the attorney to others --- for example, for inclusion in the tax return.
+establish Colton did for the Matters), a good deal of information transmitted to an attorney by a client is not intended to be confidential, but rather is given for transmittal by the attorney to others---for example, for inclusion in the tax return.
 Such information is, of course, not privileged.

 It was also proper for agent Kurtzuk, in Questions 16 and 18, to inquire